 During an upper body lift, your surgeon will remove the excess skin before using liposuction to extract excess fat.
 The post-bariatric body contouring surgery leaves a scar that usually runs along the bra line.

-Both lower and upper body lifts, which have an average cost of $7,700, are considered cosmetic in nature and thus are not typically covered by insurance.
-Medical financing through companies like CareCredit and Prosper Healthcare Lending is available to offset the burden, however.
+Lower and upper body lifts, which have an average cost of $7,700, are considered cosmetic and thus are not typically covered by insurance.
+However, medical financing through companies like CareCredit and Prosper Healthcare Lending is available to offset the burden.

 Hanging Skin Doesn’t Have to Be a Problem!

 Post-bariatric body contouring has made many advancements in recent years.
-Because extreme weight loss can cause the skin to sag, many weight loss surgery patients are seeking out body contouring to achieve their body shape goals.
+Because extreme weight loss can cause the skin to sag, many weight loss surgery patients seek body contouring to achieve their body shape goals.
 And the results are astounding.

 If you live in the greater Los Angeles area, contact Moein Surgical Arts.
-Dr. Babak Moein is one of the few surgeons in the country who is trained in both bariatric surgery and post-bariatric body contouring.
+Dr. Babak Moein is one of the few surgeons in the country trained in bariatric surgery and post-bariatric body contouring.
 That means you get all your services under one roof – weight loss surgery to drop the excess pounds and body contouring to achieve your aesthetic ideal.
-Learn more by calling to schedule a consultation and ask about eliminating loose skin after weight loss surgery (310)694-4486.
+Learn more by calling to schedule a consultation and ask about eliminating loose skin after weight loss surgery (310)861-7844.